adenta/llm_naming_influences/README.md

 Modern LLMs demonstrate dramatically improved code analysis capabilities compared to models tested in the original 2020-2021 research.
 The ability to understand code logic independent of naming conventions has substantially advanced.

-### Do Variable Names Still Matter?
+### Do Variable Names Still Matter for Code Analysis?

-**For Code Analysis Tasks: NO** - Our results show modern LLMs can easily analyze through obfuscated variable names
+**NO** - Our experimental results demonstrate that modern LLMs can effectively analyze code behavior regardless of variable naming:

-**For Code Generation/Assistance: YES** - While not tested here, meaningful variable names likely still improve:

-- Code completion accuracy
-- Documentation generation
-- Debugging assistance
-- Code explanation quality

-**Key Distinction**:
+- Both Claude Sonnet 4 and GPT-4.1 correctly identified behavioral equivalence in obfuscated code
+- Models successfully analyzed algorithm logic through meaningless variable names

-- **Analysis tasks** (understanding existing code) - LLMs now rely on logical structure
+- LLMs now rely primarily on code structure and logic rather than identifier semantics

-- **Generation tasks** (writing new code) - Meaningful names probably still help context
+**Scope**: This conclusion applies specifically to code analysis tasks (understanding existing code behavior).
+Other LLM tasks were not evaluated in this study.

 ### Implications for Code Obfuscation